Tag: temple

 Daniel 7:13-14, Luke 24:44-53, Ephesians 4:1-16

 The Book of Daniel contains many writings.
 Often the prophet themselves may not know what exactly the words mean.
 Christians, by-and-large, don’t disagree much on these verses in Daniel have to do with .
-It seems pretty obvious, but we can often deceive ourselves when it comes to prophesy (think the Book of Revelation).
+It seems pretty obvious, but we can often deceive ourselves when it comes to (think the Book of Revelation).
 However, with our understanding (and belief) about Jesus, this passage in Daniel seems to us only applicable to Jesus.
 Just think about that.
-Daniel was given a of the that in no way matched his understanding of God, yet here it was.
+Daniel was given a vision of the that in no way matched his understanding of God, yet here it was.

-Even living with Jesus, experiencing his life, , and resurrection, the disciples had to have Jesus open their minds so that they could understand Scripture, including the Law, the Prophets, and the Psalms.
+Even living with Jesus, experiencing his , death, and resurrection, the disciples had to have Jesus open their minds so that they could understand Scripture, including the Law, the Prophets, and the Psalms.
 It wasn’t easy.
 God had to open their minds.
 The disciples lived with God during his time on Earth, and their minds still had to be open.
 What does that tell us about ourselves?

 Jesus commands them to stay in Jerusalem until they are “empowered.”
 Yes, we know what that means, but did they?
 Jesus then blesses them and ascends to Heaven.
 And off they go to the Temple?
 How many people would go to someplace different, rather than stay at their “great” experience?
 They had someplace to go, for they had something to declare.